hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0800
 We download the weather, it is the same as yesterday, but it looks like the wind will increase this evening.
 Yesterday we sent Anja and Thomas an email and got a reply, they are ok and are southwest of us.

-Today, we are both sea sick.
+Pino is doing well, but we are both feeling a bit sea sick.

 ##### 1200
 We napped hard, then awoke and decided that we should try and cook something.
 Neither of us feel like eating onigiri (see recipes), we regret making so many as we aren't sure we can eat them.
 They were our go-to snack when in Japan.
 Onigiri is made from white sticky rice formed into triangular or cylindrical shapes and often wrapped in nori (seaweed).
 We sometimes serve them plain, but also like to add salt as seasoning, or a filling like pickled plums, or kombu (seaweed).
 The salty and sour fillings act as a natural preservative.
 We love onigiri, but today we have no appetite.

-The day before we sailed to Mainland Japan, a friend that we met in Chichijima gave us homemade onigiri for the trip.
-The weather was very bad, we couldn't cook, we were glad to have the rice balls then!
-It's an easy, and quick meal.
-In the seventeenth century, samurai carried them, but the origin of onigiri goes back even further, to a time before the Japanese used chopsticks.
+The day before we sailed to mainland Japan, a friend that we met in Chichijima gave us homemade onigiri for the trip.
+The weather was very bad.
+We couldn't cook.
+We were glad to have the rice balls, as it was an easy and quick meal.
+In the 17th century, samurai carried them while on the road, but the origin of onigiri goes back even further, to a time before the Japanese used chopsticks.
 Molding the rice into balls made it easier to handle with your hands.
+This is convenient snack for sailors too, as one of two hands is often busy holding onto a railing.

 Despite not being hungry, we ate raw snap peas as a snack.
 The texture was weird in our mouths.
 Devine made spicy ramen, which were very, very spicy.
 I couldn't finish my bowl.
 We had a grapefruit for desert, and made a mess on deck trying to pry it apart.
 The deck had red on it for a while afterwards.

 ##### 1700
 We check the weather again.
-We don't normally check it twice a day as it eats up data, but the weather was changing so fast...!
+We don't normally check it twice a day as it eats up data, but the weather was changing fast.
 We wanted to know what was going on.
 We're glad we looked, as the wind was set to increase by a lot.
 If we hadn't checked, we might not have set the second reef point in our mainsail.
 The last thing we want in this ocean is to have too much canvas up.
 Shaking out a reef is easier than putting one in during high winds.
 Our mainsail didn't used to have a third reef, we had a new one made in New Zealand and asked to include this in its design.
 We're glad we did.

 ##### 1800
 We eat chips as a snack, as we are not hungry for a full dinner.
 Everything tastes weird?
 It's like our taste buds are on LSD.
 The only thing that goes down easy is salty foods.